cilwerner/ms-identity-docs-code-dotnet/4-migration/6-saml-to-oidc/README.md

 ## Scenario

-You have a web application using SAML protocol on Azure AD and you would like to migrate it to use OpenID Connect protocol.
+You have a web application using SAML protocol on Microsoft Entra and you would like to migrate it to use OpenID Connect protocol.

-Here we migrate the provided ASP.NET web application that uses the [SAML](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) protocol to authenticate users and registered in your Azure Active Directory tenant to the [OAuth 2.0 and OpenID Connect protocol](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols).
+Here we migrate the provided ASP.NET web application that uses the [SAML](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) protocol to authenticate users and registered in your Microsoft Entra tenant to the [OAuth 2.0 and OpenID Connect protocol](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols).
 The web application project can be found in [chapter 1-1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md).

 This sample uses the `Microsoft.Owin.Security.WsFederation` library for authenticating users using SAML, which we will change to use the `Microsoft.Owin.Security.OpenIdConnect` library instead.